 Surprising neighbors

-I knew I had to push the film hard to have any chance of getting usable results.
-But no one knew how to set this up on a Yashica T4.
-Manual intervention in the automatic exposure system was obviously not important for the manufacturer Kyocera at the time of its release in 1990 for a point-and-shoot.
-That's why I was hoping that the flash and the high ISO number would save something.
-Does not have it.
-Below is an unflashed picture, but the rest didn't look any better.
-“Nice retro flair,” commented the neighbor in a friendly manner.
+It was clear to me that I had to push the film hard to have a chance of getting usable results.
+But nobody knew how to set this up on a Yashica T4.
+Manual interventions in the automatic exposure were obviously not important for the manufacturer Kyocera when it was released in 1990 for a point-and-shoot.
+So I hoped that the flash and the high ISO number would save something.
+It didn't.
+Below is a picture without a flash, but the rest didn't look any better.
+"Nice retro flair," commented the neighbor kindly.

 However, the analog photo virus was revived for me.
 I felt like taking analogue photos again.
 A few interesting things happened in this relatively young year.